The 5 main factors that determine your credit scores

 The offers that appear on our platform are from third party advertisers from which Credit Karma receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 It is this compensation that enables Credit Karma to provide you with services like free access to your credit score and report.
 Credit Karma strives to provide a wide array of offers for our members, but our offers do not represent all financial services companies or products.

-A credit score is a three-digit number that some companies and organizations use to determine your creditworthiness — or your ability to pay back your debts and make other monthly payments.
+A credit score is a number that some companies and organizations use to determine your creditworthiness — or your ability to pay back your debts and make other monthly payments.

-When you apply for more credit, the financial institution will likely check your credit scores, and use it to decide if they’re comfortable lending to you, how much they’ll lend you, and at what interest rate.
+When you apply for credit, the financial institution will likely check your credit scores, and use it to decide if they’re comfortable lending to you, how much they’ll lend you, and at what interest rate.

 Your credit scores may also matter when you apply for an apartment or job, or when you apply for insurance in some provinces.